bbarker/haskell-zio/README.md

 # haskell-zio

-I like to call `ZIO` a *best-practices monad for applications*.
-It wraps in a `Reader` monad for carrying around configuration and environment data, and slightly more controversially, makes error-handling more explicit by making all recoverable exceptions (errors) part of the return-type of functions.

 A [small](src/ZIO/Trans.hs) monad-transformer analogue to the Scala [ZIO](https://github.com/zio/zio) library (basically, [UIO](http://hackage.haskell.org/package/unexceptionalio) +
 [Reader](hackage.haskell.org/package/transformers/docs/Control-Monad-Trans-Reader.html) +
 [Either/ExceptT](hackage.haskell.org/package/mtl/docs/Control-Monad-Except.html)).

+I like to call `ZIO` a *best-practices monad for applications*.
+It wraps in a `Reader` monad for carrying around configuration and environment data, and slightly more controversially, makes error-handling more explicit by making all recoverable exceptions (errors) part of the return-type of functions.

-This is meant to provide the same basic functionality of ZIO monad.
+Note thatt this is meant to provide the same basic functionality of the `ZIO` monad.
-While I'm not immediately looking into other features of ZIO, such as concurrency, I welcome suggestions via issues or pull requests.
+While I'm not immediately looking into other features of ZIO-the-library, such as concurrency, I welcome suggestions via issues or pull requests.

 ## Comparison to other Haskell libraries